-The Medicaid member may contact their pharmacy requesting a refill.
-The pharmacy may contact the Medicaid member to inquire if a refill is necessary, obtain consent if necessary, and then submit a claim for dispensing on their behalf.
+1. The Medicaid member or their authorized agent may contact their pharmacy requesting a refill.

+2. The pharmacy may contact the Medicaid member to inquire if a refill is necessary, obtain consent if necessary, and then submit a claim for dispensing on their behalf.